art | architecture | design | digital | gallery | illustration | music | painting | photography | sculpture | video

 The symbol

-And so we have laid bare all the roots and ramifications of Yeats’ magnificent image.
-It appears that Yeats has with unparalleled mastery condensed the central conflict of human existence, far more concisely - since brought to a head - than da Vinci and Michelangelo.
 With this reading in mind, many an accepted interpretation rather evaporates.
 Foremost Yeats’ own interpretation.
 He believed that the age of democracy was going to its end and that a government ‘from above’ would be installed to subdue the anarchic masses, as in Russia.
 But Yeats himself betrays how, when working on his Leda, he was so caught by the image of the bird and the girl, that ‘all politics went out of it’ (Cullingford).
 And we readily believe him.
-Did he not write himself (in ‘Politics’): How can I, that girl standing there,
+Did he not write himself (in ‘Politics’):

 My attention fix